Tenant Credit Checks

 - They signed the guarantor agreement but were not given the tenancy agreement, so they had no idea what they were standing guarantor for

-- The letting agent or landlord failed to conduct an I.D check on the guarantor the information on the documents is not in keeping with the reality.
+- The letting agent or landlord failed to conduct an I.D verification on the guarantor.
+The information on the documents is not in keeping with reality.